uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/glossary.rst

         Contains at least one :term:`feature`.

     Inference
-        A process of obtaining outputs from the :term:`model` created on the :term:`training` stage
+        A process of obtaining outputs from the :term:`model` created on the :term:`training` stage.

+    Inference set
+        A :term:`dataset` used on the :term:`inference` stage to make an outputs from the :term:`model`.

     Instance
         A vector of at least one :term:`feature` value and zero or more :term:`label<Label>` values.
         Each of :term:`labels<Label>` and :term:`features<Feature>` can encode different objects or events.

     Label
-        :term:`Feature` of some object or event which is present on the :term:`training` stage but unavaliable on the :term:`inference` stage.
+        :term:`Feature` of some object or event which is unavailable on the :term:`inference` stage and needs to be predicted.

     Model
         A result of :term:`training` machine-learning algorithm that stores information necessary to run